Templates and Pagination

 Pagination is managed by Joomla, but it's the site template that controls the button styles.
 Some templates come with nice pagination buttons, and some don't.
 If your template doesn't, you'll see pagination controls like the ones on the right.
 That's because, by default, Joomla builds pagination controls as an HTML Unordered List, and without any additional CSS, that will look like the list shown on the right.

-One solution is to choose a commercial site template that properly supports pagination.
-Alternatively, you can add pagination support to any template and style the buttons exactly the way you want.
+One solution is to choose a commercial site template that supports pagination.
+Alternatively, you can add pagination support to any template and style the buttons the way you like.

 Our Demo Template